-Have you Seen the Sleep Fairy is a whimsical children's bedtime story.
+My Review Have you Seen the Sleep Fairy is a whimsical children's bedtime story.
 The story has 24 pages of colorful illustrations with detailed expressions on the characters faces.
 Many of the illustrations are shown at odd angles, like a view looking up a stairway in the middle of the night.
-The author dedicates the story to his four children, and readers can easily imagine the author himself telling his children about a sleep fairy coming to visit at night and leave them a treasure under their bed.
-This could be a great book to help with youngsters who are resistant to stay in their rooms or go to bed when they are told.
-As a parent, I can appreciate any sort of help with the crazy bedtime routine that I can get.
-TKR’s illustrated bedtime storybook is an asset to family bookshelves everywhere.
+The author dedicates the… Continue reading Have You Seen the Sleep Fairy by T.K.R.

 All of Jon Klassen's picture books are fabulous read-alouds which will have children and adults begging to read them over and over.
 There is a central theme of a hat in each of his picture books so far: I Want My Hat Back, This is Not my Hat, and the latest, We Found a Hat.… Continue reading We Found a Hat by Jon Klassen

 The Uncorker of Ocean Bottles has no name, but a very important job.
 He delivers messages from bottles to their recipients.
 Some of the messages are sad, and some must be carried for quite some time before they find the receiver.
 However, most of the messages bring happiness, "for a letter can hold the treasure… Continue reading The Uncorker of Ocean Bottles by Michelle Cuevas

 This is one of my favorite read aloud books for the elementary classes (K-6).
 Lower elementary may not get the grammar humor as much as the higher elementary kids, but they do love the book.
 Especially when I give the yam and donkey very different voices.
 One little boy said "How do they sound like… Continue reading I Yam a Donkey by CeCe Bell

 I haven't yet reviewed any children's picture books on this particular blog, but this book was so fantastic that I couldn't resist!
 As a children's Librarian, I see a ton of children's books pass through my office, and the Crayon series by Drew Dewalt, illustrated by Oliver Jeffers are some of the best.
-The first… Continue reading The Day the Crayons Quit.
-It is delightfully funny and witty, with scenes that children and adults alike absolutely love.
-I especially loved it for read-aloud story time for grades 1 through 6.
+The first… Continue reading The Day the Crayons Came Home by Drew Daywalt